stellentus/go-plc/README.md

 # go-plc

 A wrapper for PLC communication in golang.
+Examples are provided in the [example](https://github.com/stellentus/go-plc/tree/master/example) directory.
+They expect to be run against the stub version of `libplctag`.

 ## Instructions